FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Experiment

 \subsection{Tools in comparison}

-For comparison, we include (1) the latest bit-level SAT sweeping method implemented in \textbf{Berkeley-ABC}~\cite{brayton2010abc}, invoked by command ``\texttt{fraig -y}'' and (2) monolithic SMT solving using \textbf{Bitwuzla}.
-These tools represent state-of-the-art approaches at the bit and word levels, respectively.
+For comparison, we include (1) the latest bit-level SAT sweeping method implemented in ABC~\cite{brayton2010abc}, invoked via the command ``\texttt{\&cec -m}'', (2) a hybrid combinational equivalence checking engine \texttt{Hybrid-CEC}~\cite{HybridCEC} that combines SAT sweeping and exact probability-based simulation, (3) the latest bit-level SAT solver \texttt{Kissat}~\cite{BiereFallerFazekasFleuryFroleyksPollitt-SAT-Competition-2024-solvers} and (4) monolithic SMT solving using the same \texttt{Bitwuzla} solver.
+These tools represent state-of-the-art approaches at the bit and word levels.